Because One Stuff Isn't Enough

 Q: How do you guys release each episode so fast?

 A: The main reason is that our team has a lot of experience in the fansubbing community.
-All of us have been doing fansubs for over five years, so we’ve long since worked out any kinks that would slow down most new groups.
+Most of us have been doing fansubs for over five years, so we’ve long since worked out any kinks that would slow down most new groups.
 The other reason is that we don’t spend a lot of time doing in-depth script editing, so our subs are essentially a quickly polished up raw translation.
 We do this to avoid the spread of poorly translated and edited subs for the benefit of the community.

 Q: Will you ever re-release episodes with more in-depth editing?

-A: Yes, the episodes released on day one are simply the first pass, and we do intend to go back and give update them with improved translations and editing later on.
+A: Yes, the episodes released on day one are simply the first pass, and we do intend to go back and update them with improved translations and editing later on.

 Q: Will you sub promo material, the movies, or past Pokémon series?

 A: We usually won’t sub promo material, but movies and previous series aren’t off the table.
 If we feel there’s a need for it and our team is interested, we’ll do it.
+That said, as of the time of writing this, we have subbed all the movies we as a team were interested in working on, and we are currently uninterested in subbing any past series.

 Q: Do you plan to sub future Pokémon series after Pocket Monsters 2019?